 While it is only one possible way to frame an academic argument, the “five-paragraph essay” is often a significant influence on the writing habits of college students.

 A traditional news story begins with a lead (a micro-summary, in one or two sentences), and continues with a hierarchy of details, from most to least important.
-(See: Inverted Pyramid.)
+(The Inverted Pyramid.)

 A news story is not necessarily chronological.
 Narrative can be effective in softer stories, such as this feature describing what happens when a world-class musician plays at a busy subway station.
 But a reporter who attends a two-hour meeting should not start out by listing what happened first, then second, etc.

-Instead, a good reporter would lead with whatever item was most newsworthy.
+Instead, a good reporter would lead with whatever item was most newsworthy, regardless of whether it was first or last or in the middle of the meeting agenda.
 (See “What is Newsworthy?“)

 Two-thirds of the way through the news story about the fist-fight that broke out during a school board meeting, the reporter might mention that before the fight, the board elected a new member and voted down a library expansion — but only if those items were truly newsworthy.